 Number and facts

 251 German non-government organisations have been approved as sending organisations of the weltwärts programme.
-Of these, roughly 180 are active as sending organisations.
+Of these, 162 are active as sending organisations.
 Please find information about the organisations on the profile pages.

 7,483 assignments have been approved for weltwärts.